kitnil/awesome/README.md

 ## Shell

+- [slickstack](https://github.com/littlebizzy/slickstack) - SlickStack is a free LEMP stack automation script written in Bash designed to enhance and simplify WordPress provisioning, performance, and security.
 - [xterm-color-count](https://github.com/l0b0/xterm-color-count) - Count how many colors your XTerm actually supports
 - [docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server) - Docker image to run an IPsec VPN server, with IPsec/L2TP and Cisco IPsec
 - [Vegile](https://github.com/Screetsec/Vegile) - This tool will setting up your backdoor/rootkits when backdoor already setup it will be hidden your spesisifc process,unlimited your session in metasploit and transparent.
 Even when it killed, it will re-run again.
 There always be a procces which while run another process,So we can assume that this procces is unstopable like a Ghost in The Shell